microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Design

-The Fast **data grid** enables a high degree of customizability.
+The Fast **data grid** component enables a high degree of customizability.
 In addition to the base css styling that can be applied to the grid and its sub-components, authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
 Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
 Finally, authors can add elements they create and manage themselves through the various element slots.

 ### API